 Sometimes named as a spider or brainstorm diagram, a Mind Map is a graphical thinking tool used to present ideas and information.
 Mind Maps provide effective ways to enhance memory, creativity and productivity.
 The unique structure of a Mind Map, which begins from the main topic and divides into Key Themes and additional ideas, has a large variety of uses.
 Following are some of the most popular ways to use Mind Maps:

-- Students: A mind map is useful for the students as it helps them to stay on top of their work through effective note-taking and efficient revision.
+- Students: They are useful for the students as they help young people to stay on top of their work through effective note-taking and efficient revision.

-- Teachers: A mind map can be used by the teachers to plan their next class and using it as an interesting tool to improve students' engagement in the class.
+- Teachers: A visual structure can be used by the teachers to plan their next class and using it as an interesting tool to improve students' engagement in the class.

-- Writers: A mind map is used by the writers to create connections or to provide a structure to their story.
+- Writers: They can be used by the writers to create connections or to provide a structure to their story.

-- Marketing Teams: Marketing teams use a mind map to brainstorm, work out and implement their most innovative marketing campaigns.
+- Marketing Teams: School marketing teams use a mind maps to brainstorm, work out and implement their most innovative marketing campaigns.

-- Project Managers: A mind map would help project managers to manage their projects to perfection by designing everything from start to the end on paper.
+- Project Managers: Mind mapping software tools would help project managers to organise their projects to perfection by designing everything from start to finish.